bigcspecv/bitburner-save-editor/llm-context.md

 ## Progress Tracking

-Current project status and todo items are maintained in:
-**`README.md`** - See the TODO section
+**CRITICAL**: You must actively maintain the project checklist in `README.md`.

+### Checklist Management Rules

+1. **Location**: All progress tracking is in `README.md` under the "TODO" section
+2. **Format**: Uses markdown checkboxes `- [ ]` (incomplete) and `- [x]` (complete)
+3. **Your Responsibilities**:
+   - Mark items complete when you finish implementing them
+   - Add new items when you identify work that needs to be done
+   - Keep nested sub-items properly indented
+   - Don't remove completed items - they show project history
+4. **When to Update**:
+   - Immediately after completing a feature or sub-feature
+   - When you discover new requirements during implementation
+   - When breaking a large feature into smaller tasks

-The TODO list uses markdown checkboxes and is the single source of truth for what features are implemented vs pending.
+The TODO list is the **single source of truth** for project status.
+Keep it current.

 ## Important Notes